 Literary and Cultural Studies

-The graduate faculty teaches and promotes students’ broad literary and cultural knowledge along with expert use of critical methods and research skills.
-Students are eligible for full tuition fellowship plus a teaching assistantship.
-MA students have the opportunity for full funding for two years and PhD students for four years; and in recent years we have been able to provide students with enhanced student lectureships in the fifth year.
-There are additional research funding and grant opportunities through the Charles Phelps Taft Research Center and the University Research Council.
+The graduate program in Literary and Cultural Studies (LCS) offers students fully-funded opportunities for individualized paths of study in a wide variety of literary traditions, cultural theories, and research methodologies.
+MA students are eligible for two years of a full-tuition fellowship plus a teaching assistantship.
+PhD students are eligible for four years of a full-tuition fellowship plus a teaching assistantship.
+In recent years, the English Department has been able to provide students with enhanced student lectureships that supply a fifth year of funding, and there are additional research funding and grant opportunities through the Charles Phelps Taft Research Center and the University Research Council.

 Facilities and Activities Available to Graduate Students

 The Charles Phelps Taft Research Center for the Humanities provides graduate students in literature unique opportunities for interdisciplinary study, exchange and collaboration with both students and faculty through its Urban Studies, Visual Culture, and Human Rights Working Groups.
 The Taft Research Fund also provides our graduate students with opportunities for both conference travel funds and summer research support.
 The George Elliston Poetry Fund supports one of the nation’s finest collections of twentieth-century poetry.